Terraced house: Chicago

 In Chicago, row houses can be found in the downtown and surrounding areas developed in the late 1800s through 1930s.
 Many are two and three-flat buildings (consisting of one or sometimes two apartments on a three-floored building).
 A greystone in Chicago is similar to the brownstone found in New York and Boston, except the façade is clad in Indiana limestone.
 Most row houses are separated by a gangway that leads under the common wall between the houses leading to the rear of the property (where sometimes a rear house or coach house exists) and alleyway.
 The vast majority of two and three flats do not share a common wall and are stand alone structures.
 However, many row houses similar to those found in Philadelphia, Baltimore, and Washington, D.C. do exist, largely on the near south and west sides, though not as common.

-Georgia
+One particular address, 2319 East 100th street in Jeffrey Manor, became in-famous and is still known by many Chicago citizens as "the townhouse", after the murder of eight student nurses in the night of July 14th, 1966.
+It´s part of six two-storey-flats in a row.

+Savannah

 Gordon Row, in Savannah, was built in the 1850s.
 It (and its individual carriage houses to the rear) is a contributing property of the Savannah Historic District, itself on the National Register of Historic Places, and fills an entire city block.
 After falling into disrepair, the buildings were renovated in the mid-20th century by the Historic Savannah Foundation.
 Other similar-style row houses exist in Savannah's Scudder's Row, William Remshart Row House, the Quantock Rows on Taylor Street and Jones Street, McDonough Row and Marshall Row.